online-ml/river/docs/releases/unreleased.md

 ## stream

-- Added a `iter_sql` utility method to work with SQLAlchemy.
+- Added a `stream.iter_sql` utility method to work with SQLAlchemy.